-Consider hieroglyphics, for a considerable period no one understood them.
-The ideas they contained existed on the walls of caves and in parchments but not in the minds of human beings.
+Consider hieroglyphics; for a considerable period no one understood them.
+The ideas they contained existed on the walls of caves and in parchments, but not in the minds of human beings.
 Ideas exist outside of the human mind as long as they have the potential to be understood.

-I would argue that the traditionalist / progressive divide is an argument between ideas as material social facts on the one hand, and as cultural or subjective interpretations on the other.
+I would argue that the traditionalist / progressive divide is an argument between ideas as material, or social, facts on the one hand, and as cultural or subjective interpretations on the other.
 Clearly, we are talking in relative terms but traditionalists favour the former and progressives the latter.
 Meaning emerges from the same text but it is the analytical lens through which the text is viewed, which determines whether meaning is progressive or traditional.

-The traditionalist places emphasis on knowledge, mastery, memorisation and compliant behaviour because that is what is required to learn social facts.
-Progressives on the other hand value interpretation, critical thinking, less formal social relations and the ability of students to exercise some agency over their learning.
-That is what is required to interpret bodies of text.
+The traditionalist places emphasis on knowledge, mastery, memorisation and compliant behaviour because that is what is required to learn material or social facts.
+Progressives on the other hand value interpretation, critical thinking, less formal social relations and the ability of students to exercise some agency over their learning; that is what is required to interpret bodies of text.

-It’s no co-incidence; arguments about ideas and interpreted experience has riven the philosophical world since the days of Plato and Aristotle, later dividing the idealists and empiricists.
+It’s no co-incidence, arguments about ideas and their interpretations have riven the philosophical world since the days of Plato and Aristotle later dividing the idealists and empiricists.